EsauCervantes/Boltzmann-equations/README.md

 ---

-In our work we consider two scenarios.
-The first one is a dark sector composed only by a singlet unstable dark matter candidate $\phi$.
-This one is foun in cBE.wl.
-The second case is a dark sector composed of:
+In our work we consider two scenarios: a dark sector composed only by a singlet unstable dark matter candidate $\phi$ (cBE.wl) and a dark sector composed of:

 - A **dark matter particle** $S$ with self number changing reactions of the form $3\leftrightarrow 2$,
 - A **mediator** $\phi$,

 found in the cBE with mediator.wl file.
 The code contains production from Higgs annihilation/decay as well as production from electroweak gauge bosons.
-For details of the evolution of the system is governed by **coupled Boltzmann equations** for the comoving number densities see the paper.
+For details see the paper.
 The output is given in terms of $x_{DM}$ and $Y$.
 The code includes:

 - **Freeze-in production** of $S$ and/or $\phi$ from the SM bath